 Principal-The loan amount you borrow plus any capitalized interest.

-Promissory Note/Master Promissory Note-A legally binding agreement that contains the terms and conditions of the loans made under the note.
+Promissory Note-A legally binding agreement that contains the terms and conditions of the loans made under the note.
 Most federal student loans are made under a Master Promissory Note (MPN).
-You may have received more than one loan under a single MPN.
-An MPN is valid for up to 10 years.
-Therefore, if you return to school, you may be able to receive additional loans without signing a new MPN.
-Keep your MPN and all other documents associated with your loans in a safe place.